September 29, 2025 (5mo ago) — last updated February 1, 2026 (29d ago)

 Building a Lasting Partnership Day by Day

 Strong relationships are built one choice at a time.
-The real magic happens in small, consistent efforts—the tiny deposits into your shared emotional bank account.
+The real work happens in small, consistent efforts—the tiny deposits into your shared emotional bank account.

-A framework like the one in The Life You Were Born to Live or an app like the Life Purpose App can clarify your needs, but the work continues in daily habits and mutual practice of healthy relationship behaviors.
+A framework like The Life You Were Born to Live or an app like the Life Purpose App can clarify needs, but the work continues in daily habits and mutual practice of healthy relationship behaviors.

 Your Guiding Principles